Tariana Turia: Labour Party

+The Treaty of Waitangi was a declaration of traditional Māori rights of absolute authority over Aotearoa, reaffirming the conditions set out in the Declaration of Independence.
+The treaty document is a statement of this concession and forms the fundamental constitutional basis of our nation.
+It is the document that cements our relationships by guaranteeing tauiwi rights to be in this country and to have governance over yourselves, and acknowledges tangata whenua rights to our rangatiratanga as independent tribal peoples...
+Each tribe is a sovereign people in its own right.

 She also described non-Māori New Zealanders as "tauiwi" (foreigners).
 Of that speech, the Dominion newspaper wrote "Parliament's real radical stands up... and declined to tiptoe around Pakeha sensitivities."
 United New Zealand party leader Peter Dunne (also a former Labour MP) responded in The Evening Post the following month by saying Turia's "backward-looking negativism is driving a wedge between New Zealanders, regardless of their ethnic origin, and it is time it ceased."
 He complained to the Race Relations Conciliator.
 Turia received more criticism for her views when she said in 1997 that the Treaty of Waitangi was more important than the Ten Commandments.
 She also clashed with some long-serving MPs in her party, including Mike Moore, over their different approaches to Māori development.
 Turia's outspokenness, the Dominion wrote, was a hindrance to Labour's bid to reclaim office at the next election because her actions "fed suspicions that an unacceptable radicalism persists in the party."
 New parties centring on Māori interests formed after the breakup of the National–New Zealand First coalition government, but Turia remained with Labour.